Prices from £13.95

 Your doctor will be able to examine your scalp and determine the cause of your hair loss.
 From there, they will be able to discuss suitable treatments with you.

-Your doctor may also be able to forward you to an appropriate specialist, for further advice and treatment.
+Your doctor may also be able to refer you to an appropriate specialist for further advice and treatment.

 Male pattern hair loss can be hereditary.
 This genetic condition leads to hormonal changes as we age, beginning with a receding hairline, shrinking hair follicles (known as miniaturisation), and thinning of hair around the temples.
 This usually progresses to full hair loss (alopecia totalis).

-The most common factor of hair loss among men is hormonal - a specific hormone called dihydrotestosterone (DHT).
+The most common factor contributing to hair loss among men is hormonal, specifically a hormone called dihydrotestosterone (DHT).

 Other causes of hair loss include:

-Hair loss may also be a side effect from a medication used to treat hypertension, heart disease or arthritis.
-If you suspect a medicine you are taking is causing you hair loss, speak to your doctor.
+Hair loss may also be a side effect of medications used to treat hypertension, heart disease, or arthritis.
+If you suspect a medicine you are taking is causing your hair loss, speak to your doctor.
 You should not stop taking a medicine prescribed to you without first speaking to your doctor.

 If your hair loss is causing you distress, it's best to speak to your GP.
 They will be able to inform you of treatments you can use and point you towards additional help should you need it.

 Finasteride is an effective and clinically proven treatment for hair loss.
-It slows the rate at which hair falls out and allows more time for hair to grow.
+It slows the rate at which hair falls out, allowing more time for hair to grow.

-Finasteride prevents testosterone from being converted into dihydrotestosterone (DHT).
-DHT plays a role in hair growth in men, as well as the development of the male genitalia.
+Finasteride prevents the conversion of testosterone into dihydrotestosterone (DHT).
+DHT plays a role in hair growth in men, as well as in the development of the male reproductive system.

 Finasteride does not promote new hair growth but instead works to slow the rate at which hair falls out.